CommunistMountain/SquareCruiser/README.md

 # SquareCruiser
 Mod that adds the Square Cruiser to the game FTL: Faster Than Light.
-Latest version: 1.7.2

 Requires the [Hyperspace mod](https://github.com/FTL-Hyperspace/FTL-Hyperspace) for the multi-page ship list, as it does not replace any vanilla ship.
 Hyperspace also has a fix for the "WEAPONS" and "AUTOFIRE" graphics overlapping for ships with 2 or less max weapons, applicable for Square B.